Ludovic O'Followell

-Ludovic O'Followell (born 1872 in Portslade - 29 January 1965) was a French doctor and author.
+Ludovic O'Followell (born 1872 in Portslade - 29 January 1965) was a French medical doctor and writer.
 He is best known for his work demonstrating the effects of corsets on the shape of the rib cage with X-rays.
 Following the publication of Le Corset in 1905 and 1908, he encouraged a less severe design of corset and wrote a regular column for the corsetier magazine Les Dessous.